 You want those butter chunks intact in the dough when the biscuits go into the oven.
 The cold butter creates steam as it melts in the oven, which is what helps make the biscuits light and flaky.

-Be sure you don’t overwork the dough so they don’t get too tough before you bake them.
+Tip: Be sure you don’t overwork the dough so the biscuits don’t get too tough before you bake them.
 You don’t need to stir the batter like crazy.
 You want it to just come together.

 And for this recipe, you don’t even need to do much kneading.
 Just 5-6 times or so until the dough comes together in a solid ball.

-And in case this is one of your first times, here’s a full breakdown.
+And in case this is one of your first times, here’s a full breakdown on kneading.

 - Turn your dough out onto a clean and well-floured surface.
 Shape into a rough ball.